simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 ## Phonology and phonetics

+### Jane Setter - Your Voice Speaks Volumes

+This is more of a comprehensive talk about a relatively well-understood topic: dialects and accents in the UK.
+Later on Setter also talks about forensic linguistics, which was quite interesting.
+So it's a recommended talk.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/65KOJ7SusUg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Joe Salmons & David Natvig - Sound Change

 [This talk](https://youtu.be/gZQ_IB6uPSM) show how different approaches to sounds and sound change can work together to get a more comprehensive picture of what's going on.
 Not my field, but very interesting!